-Porsches are great cars, but like anything that special they require extra care.
-For instance, the Porsche 911s produced from the 1960s to late 1990s featured engines cooled buy air and circulating oil.
-Competition from Ferrari, however, pushed the company to switch to liquid cooled engines, which offer better performance and less noise.
-Some enthusiasts still prefer the air-cooled models, and that’s why vintage Porsches tend to be so popular.
+Porsches are great cars, and like anything that special they need extra care to remain at their best.
+For instance, the Porsche 911s that came out of the factory from the 1960s to the late 90s featured engines which are cooled by air and circulating oil.
+Competition from Ferrari (and emissions standards), however, pushed the company to change things up and switch to liquid cooled engines, which simultaneously offer better performance and less noise.
+Some enthusiasts still prefer the air-cooled models, however, so vintage Porsches tend to be popular because these old air cooled models are becoming harder to find.
 Fans of the old air-cooled Porsches prefer them because they like the feel of the engine and enjoy the rich hot rod sound.
-Yet mechanical problems still happen despite your car’s type of cooling method.
+Yet mechanical problems still happen regardless of your car’s type of cooling method.
 We’re constantly having Porsche fans with a vintage car calling our Cincinnati shop and saying, “Hey, when can you fix my Porsche?”

 Porsche 911s feature flat 6-cylinder engines, which explains their robust power and incredible performance.
-The 912, sold until 1969, did have a 4-cylinder engine, but they tend to suffer from a lackluster performance in comparison to those heady 6-cylinders.
+The 912, only sold from 1965 until 1969, did have a 4-cylinder engine, but they tend to suffer from a lackluster performance in comparison to those heady 6-cylinders.

-The 964 Porsche is the third generation of 911s, and features a bold new body with smoother bumpers and better designed aerodynamics, which really helps its performance and fuel efficiency.
+The 964 Porsche is the third generation of 911s—which was the later era of the air-cooled Porsches produced between 1989 and ‘94—and features a bold new body with smoother bumpers and better designed aerodynamics, which really helps its performance and fuel efficiency.
 In an excellent example of Porsche innovation, these 964s are some of the first cars to benefit from power steering and anti-lock brakes.

-The Porsche 911: The Timeless Automobile of Car Connoisseurs
+The Porsche 911: The Timeless Automobile of Connoisseurs

 The 911s are well designed and built to last.
 In fact, by most estimates, roughly 70 percent of all Porsches ever built are still on the road—or a museum.
-As with any car, every model has its mechanical issues, so do your research.
-No matter what you choose, there is still a chance that you’ll be calling your mechanic, saying, “When can I get my Porsche in to be fixed?”
+As with any make of car, every model has its own type of mechanical issues, so do your research before you buy.
+No matter what you choose, there will still be a day that you’ll be calling your Porsche mechanic, saying, “When can I get my Porsche in to be fixed?”

-Don’t Chance It: Common Areas Where Your Porsche Might Need Repair
+Common Areas Where Your Porsche Might Need Some Repair

-What are the most common repair problems that our Porsche technicians see?
-Oil leaks are pretty common for a number different Porsches, often involving valve cover gaskets and spark plug seals.
-The most damaging leaks come from the rear main seal, which usually shows in the center of the engine transmission area.
-It can pretty much eat up your clutch if you don’t catch it in time.
-If you’re storing the car, be sure to check it for leaks.
-Leaks need the heat of driving to form a seal, so they will tend to loosen when the car is left to sit.
-If you run into these problems, however, just take it to your favorite Porsche mechanic, and they will be able to get you patched up and back on the road as soon as possible.
-Be sure to always great to call ahead to get an idea of how long your Porsche repair will take and you can be sure to have your car back in purring great shape.
+What are the most common repair problems that we see after someone calls and says “Fix my Porsche”?
+Oil leaks are pretty common for our Porsche technicians to see on a number different Porsches, often involving valve cover gaskets and spark plug seals.
+The most damaging leaks come from the rear main seal, which usually shows up in the center of the engine transmission area.
+The oil pooling in the bell housing can cause your clutch to slip and then pretty much eat it up if you don’t catch it in time.
+If you’re storing the car, be sure to check your car for oil leaks.
+An older rear main seal in particular needs the heat of driving to keep the seal supple and effective, so they will tend to loosen, dehydrate, or crack when the car is left to sit.
+If you see a new oil stain where you park your car, just take it to your favorite Porsche mechanic for some car troubleshooting, and they will be able to get you patched up and back on the road as soon as possible.
+When you have an older Porsche, you want to know that your Porsche technician specializes in vintage car repair, so they know how to diagnose the types of problems that may come with those classic beauties.
+Your Cincinnati auto repair shop will be happy to let you know the details if you call ahead to get an idea of how long your Porsche repair will take.
+And with a car mechanic you can trust, you will be sure to have your car back in purring great shape ASAP.